LinkedInLearning/performance-spring-3158745/CHALLENGE-JVM.md

 HINT: Set the ```demo.mode``` property in ```resources/application.properties```

-HINT: Set your max JVM heap runtime parameter for the demo-client application to something around 50 MB.
+HINT: Set your max JVM heap runtime parameter for the demo-client application to 100 MB.
 See below for IntelliJ instructions.